 It got me thinking about their devoted cult followings.
 Am I right in assuming these shows appeal largely to modern progressive viewers?
 Even so, they revel in depicting more conservative, “simpler” times.
-For a while it seemed to me that both shows (especially Mad Men) had a mission to show contemporary audiences how far we’d come — how much more unfair and unreasonable things used to be, and how much improved things generally are now.
-And that obsevation used to annoy me, probably because it’s a false conclusion: the suggestion that we’ve fixed everything.
+For a while, it seemed to me that both shows (especially Mad Men) had a mission to show contemporary audiences how far we’d come: how much more unfair and unreasonable things used to be, and how much improved things generally are now.
+That obsevation used to annoy me, probably because it’s a false conclusion, suggesting we’ve fixed everything.
 I don’t think anyone reading this would agree that everything has been fixed.

 But as the shows continue to develop, I got away from that simple assessment.
 Instead, I think in both cases it’s simply a matter of the well crafted thematic slow build, commenting on Now through Then.
-The problems of Downton Abbey are the problems of Mad Men, which are the problems of modern life — there are differences in degree, and in specific focus, but ultimately change is inexorable.
-And that is a reassuring message for progressives.
+The problems of Downton Abbey are the problems of Mad Men, which are the problems of modern life.
+There are differences in degree, and in specific focus, but ultimately change is inexorable, and that’s a reassuring message for progressives.
 We enjoy watching Lord Grantham and Don Draper — systemically empowered and unwittingly entitled — struggle with the swirling change around them, even as Lady Sybil and Peggy Olsen embrace their new opportunities.
 It reinforces our viewpoint, and rewards our sense of social justice.
 (The Fox News anchor who suggested that Downton Abbey is tricking left-leaning “sheeple” into identifying with the wealthy is missing the point entirely.)